merciremi/remicodes/_drafts/ruby-stained-glass.md

 ## A quick FAQ

-**When will this be available?**
+**When would this be available?**

 I don't have a firm date yet, but Q3 or Q4 2026 seems like a reasonable timeline.

-**Will you make them yourself?**
+**Would you make them yourself?**

-Every panel will be handcrafted by me.
+Every panel would be handcrafted by me.
 I've been working with stained glass for years and this project is a direct extension of that craft.

-**What will you do with my email?**

-I will cherish it with all my might.
-Otherwise, I’ll only use it to keep you updated on this project.

-**Will you ship internationally?**
+**Would you ship internationally?**

-I'm aiming to ship worldwide.
+I'd love to.
 Shipping comes with challenges though, so I'll be as upfront as possible if any restrictions arise.

-**How much will it cost?** I haven't set a final price yet.
-It’ll depends on materials, production and shipping.
-But expect it to be on the collectible side of prices rather than cheap.
+**How much would it cost?** No ideas for now.
+It’d depends on materials, production and shipping.
+But I'd expect it to be on the collectible side of prices rather than cheap.

-**Will there be different designs?**

-For this first run, I'm planning on a single design (which, thanks to [@alexanderadam](https://ruby.social/@alexanderadam){:target="_blank"} (albeit unbeknown to him), I already have an idea for!)

 **How many panels will be made?**